jennresado/cs325_assignments/week1/README.txt

-To run mergesort.py and insertsort.py
+To run mergesort.py and insertsort.py with "data.txt" file
 1. A file named "data.txt" needs to be in the same directory as mergesort.py and insertsort.py
 2. "data.txt" file structure follows